realduziy/PyCord-Bot/README.md

-This bot is being developed by duziy, If you need any help have any suggestions, or wish to help me, feel free to private message me via discord @ duziy.
+This bot is being developed by duziy, If you need any help, have any suggestions, or wish to help me, feel free to private message me via discord @ duziy.
+Feel free to submit pull request if you have suggestions and i'll take a look at it at some point.

 NOTE: This bot is still in an early stage of development!
-At some point, I may use COGS when I understand more about bots and Python in general.
-I want this to be as simple as it can be so learning COGS is not on my list of priorities for the time being.
+At some point, I will use COGS when I have a better understanding of Python.
+I want this to be as simple as it can be so learning COGS is not on my list of priorities.

-Also, do note that I don't claim to own any of the code that is used for this bot, as most of it is from ChatGPT, StackOverflow, and Youtube!
+I don't claim to own any of the code that is used for this bot, as most of it is from ChatGPT, StackOverflow, and Youtube!

 What is PyCord-Bot?